dermotte/itec-webpage-mlux/courses/intro-cg-ss24.md

 ## Exercises (Mandatory Assignments)

-Please upload the exercises (just the .js or the .pde file and eventual texture or model files) to Moodle until the end of the announced day.
+Please upload the exercises (exported zip from the p5js editor) to Moodle until the end of the announced day.
 The use of [p5js](https://p5js.org/) is mandatory.

 | ID    | Title             | Slide | Deadline     |
 |:------|:------------------|:------|:-------------|